 \begin{description}

-\item [No representation of the volume] The fact that the cell volume is not explicitly represented in the two-stage model (and its derivative) does not seem to have been specifically highlighted in the literature.
-It appeared to us that it is an important limitation of classical models (such as the two-stage model) for the three intertwined following reasons. \begin{description}
+\item [No representation of the volume.]
+The fact that cell volume is not explicitly represented in the two-stage model (and those derived from it) does not seem to have been specifically highlighted in the literature.
+It appeared to us to be an important limitation of classic models (such as the two-stage model) for the three following intertwined reasons: \begin{itemize}

-\item [Quantitative comparison with experimental concentrations] As previously said, the two-stage model describes the evolution of the \emph{number} of messengers and proteins in a single cells.
-It appears that the measures of Taniguchi~et~al. represent concentrations, as this quantity is often a more relevant than the numbers as it determines each reaction speed through the law of mass action.
-The direct quantitative comparison of mean and variances obtained through the two-stage model and those obtained experimentally are not completely licit.
-In order to have a model for growing bacteria than can be compared with the experimental data, it is necessary to explicitly describe the volume, in order to represent concentrations in the cytosol, and not only numbers.
+\item Quantitative comparison with experimental concentrations.
+As previously stated, the two-stage model describes the evolution of the \emph{number} of messengers and proteins in a single cell.
+It appears that the measurements of Taniguchi~et~al. represent concentrations, as this quantity is often more relevant than the numbers as it determines the speed of each reaction through the law of mass action.
+The direct quantitative comparison of means and variances obtained from the two-stage model to those obtained experimentally is not completely licit.
+In order to have a model for bacterial growth than can be compared with the experimental data, it is necessary to explicitly describe the volume, in order to represent concentrations in the cytosol, and not only numbers.

-\item [Impact of volume evolution on concentration] In real cells, the simple growth of the cell volume mechanically has a direct impact on compound concentrations through dilution.
-This effect of dilution of proteins is approximated in the two-stage model by a degradation process at random times exponentially distributed whose rate $\sigma_2P$ depends on the volume growth rate and the protein number.
+\item Impact of volume evolution on concentration.
+In real cells, the simple growth of cell volume has a direct mechanical impact on compound concentrations through dilution.
+This effect of dilution of proteins is approximated in the two-stage model by a degradation process at exponentially distributed random times \citep{paulsson_models_2005}, whose rate $\sigma_2P$ depends on the protein number, the parameter $\sigma_2$ being linked to the doubling time.
 But in reality, dilution is a different process and should be represented as an explicit volume increase rather than a protein disappearance rate.
 Furthermore, the effect of volume growth on messenger concentration is completely neglected in the two-stage model (due to their quick degradation).